-The clay I use is a mixture of rich browns and a more muted grey white stoneware, as well as a deep Terracotta earthenware, all with a medium to high grog and/or sand content, which allows the clay to remain flexible, open and porous and without uniformity.
+The clay I use is a mixture of rich browns or a more muted grey white stoneware, as well as a deep Terracotta earthenware, all with a medium to high grog/sand content, which allows the clay to remain flexible, open and porous and at times, without uniformity too.
 Paradoxically, this is the earth's ordered chaos and inevitable changing.

-When these qualities are released into fire, it is the 'openness' of the clay that forms a receiving relationship with the fumes as matter burns and so, an alchemical process unfolds.
+When these qualities are released into fire, it is the 'openness' of the clay that forms a receiving relationship with the flames and their fumes as matter burns and so, an alchemical process unfolds.

 The hand building process, is for me the early and most profound part of the taming process and cannot be done with a rigid and controlling attitude.
 Clay is the earth.
 It is wise and old and young and because it holds such vast experiences and is continuously open to new ones, it is with a firm and nurturing respect that we work together and a shape is born.